turingschool/front-end-curriculum/lessons/sass-setup.md

 ### You should continue reading if...
   - You have a basic html/css/js structure
-  - You have NOT integrated node, webpack, or other fancy package managers (they have their own set uÂp rules)
+  - You have NOT integrated node, webpack, or other fancy package managers (they have their own set up rules)

 ### Verify That You Have Ruby
   The most common way to install Sass is by using Ruby.